STUDY JAPANESE ONLINE WITH NATIVES HERE

 After this request, the local media turned their attention to mukbang with reports critical of them.
 Other social media companies have started to do the same.
 The situation got so serious that if any Chinese searched the internet for anything related to mukbang, they would automatically receive a warning to encourage them to eat healthy and refuse to waste.

-Content producers had their videos blurred in order to discourage them from continuing with the practice.
-This caused several of them to delete videos of eating.
-Another influencer who is well known for her mukbang is the Korean woman known as “Muk Sna" Or the. bite"'.
-She eats a lot, organizes the dishes in a very harmonic and eye-catching way in some videos, even cute ways.
+Content creators had their videos blurred in order to discourage them from continuing with the practice.
+This led many of them to delete eating videos.
+Another influencer who is well known for mukbang is the Korean known as "Muk Sna" or "a. bite."
+She eats a lot, organizes the dishes in a very harmonious and eye-catching way, and in some videos, even in very cute ways.

 Do you find mukbang style videos satisfying?